When it comes to GDPR and regulatory compliance, especially at the international level, many organizations tend to adopt a set-and-forget attitude.

 Data.
+It’s everywhere you look now.
 Whenever accessing the internet or using an app, you’re sharing bits of yourself with the app developer and anyone else who has access to the information they collect.
 Even if you turn off the location on your smart phone, someone, somewhere knows where you’ve been and how long you stayed there.

 Data has become the new unofficial currency that absorbs the time and tech of anyone who uses the internet.
 Because information is power, computer users worry about it being stolen and website owners work overtime to ensure that their visitors and compliance regulators know it’s safe.
 The cost of data breaches and leaks has led consumers and law makers to demand action, and many government agencies have reacted by introducing legislation meant to control how much is collected, why, and what is done with data once it’s obtained and stored.